 The student will have the right of appeal against the decision through the College's appeals procedure.
-The Appeals procedure can be found here.

 5 Quality Assurance

 5.1 Criteria for awards

 Standards of awards are assured in part by having clearly articulated criteria which conform to the Framework for Higher Education Qualifications on Postgraduate Research Degrees.
 A single set of recommendations by examiners with clear guidance about circumstances in which they should be used and the criteria for awards are set out in the Research Degree Examination Regulations which can be found on the Graduate School site on RVC Learn.